 Ambassador Yade has over a decade of experience working in French, European, and international politics.
 At the age of thirty, she was appointed as the deputy minister for foreign affairs and human rights of the Republic of France: the first ever French minister for human rights and the first woman of African descent to become a member of the French cabinet.

-Prior to her political and diplomatic career, Ambassador Yade was a parliamentary high civil servant in the French Senate and worked in the Luxembourg Palace as legal senior advisor in the law-making process for the Social Affairs Committee (2000-2007).
-She developed a deep knowledge of worldwide parliamentary networks as the executive director of the France-West Africa Parliamentary Friendship Group.
-During her service for the French Senate, she cooperated with the TV network of the Parliament, Public Senat, as deputy director for programming and director of communications.
-In 2006, Ambassador Yade was appointed by the ruling Union pour un mouvement populaire party as a national delegate for the Francophonie.
-She was also the founder and executive director of the former think tank Allons Enfants and a member of the Young Global Leaders Forum and the French club Le Siècle.
-Her career is marked by a constant commitment to migration-related diversity and multicultural citizenship in France and everywhere in the world.
+Ambassador Yade is a parliamentary high civil servant and belongs to the French Senate In the Luxembourg Palace, she worked as legal senior advisor from 2000 to 2007, taking part in the law-making process for the Social Affairs Committee, developed a deep knowledge of worldwide parliamentary networks as the executive director of the France-West Africa Parliamentary Friendship Group and cooperated with the TV network of the Parliament, Public Sénat, as deputy director for programming and director of communications.

 Ambassador Yade received a master’s degree in political science and public affairs from Sciences Po Paris.
 She is the author of several books, including Noirs de France, Les droits de l’homme expliqués aux enfants de 7 à 77, Lettre à la jeunesse, Plaidoyer pour une instruction publique, Carnets de pouvoir, and Anthologie regrettable du machisme en politique.